 It was a powerful moment, not just for his career development but his work as a Black executive in healthcare.
 Now, at Cross Country, McDonald leverages that experience and the leadership skills he’s cultivated over decades of HR work to keep the organization’s people power streamlined and advocate for greater diversity and inclusion.

 The Jamaican-born McDonald emigrated to the United States in the ’70s.
 Early on, his mother hammered home the importance of a good education.
 “Everything [I’ve accomplished] is owed to her,” he says, proudly.
-He received his bachelor’s at the University of New Paltz, joining the historically Black fraternity Kappa Alpha Psi (a credit shared by Vice President-elect Kamala Harris).
+He received his bachelor’s at the State University of New York at New Paltz, joining the historically Black fraternity Kappa Alpha Psi (a credit shared by Vice President-elect Kamala Harris).
 After that came a master’s in organizational leadership at Mercy College and a robust career in human resources, starting at New York-Presbyterian and continuing to Cross Country, where he joined in 2014.

 When he first arrived at Cross Country as an HR director, McDonald immediately recognized that the talent acquisition and human resources teams needed to be revamped from the ground up.
 “We were outsourcing a lot of our services, specifically from the recruiting function,” he explains.
 To address that problem, McDonald set about developing an in-house recruiting team, building every policy and system from scratch.

 That’s not all: in addition to his everyday duties, which include touching upon virtually every aspect of Cross Country’s HR function across its several thousand employees, McDonald is hard at work employing technological solutions to help streamline systems.
 “In my first few years here, technology wasn’t at the forefront,” he says.